 I have written, frankly, more archaeology books than I can count off hand.
 Many of these are local or North West England-based topics, but there are wider studies as well.
 Topics covered range from industrial archaeology and community archaeology, to timber-framed buildings, the impact of climate change on heritage, and the Romano-British landscape.
-My latest volume is a revised, second edition, of ‘Walking the Bridgewater: Exploring Manchester’s First Canal’, (it includes recent fieldwork at Worsley Green and Delph) which was launched in February 2020 at the Manchester Region Industrial Archaeology Society’s monthly meeting, just before the COVID-19 fully hit.
+My latest volumes are ‘The Archaeology of Manchester in 20 Digs’, published in the summer of 2020 by Amberley Publishing, and covering a personal selection of favourite sites in the city of Manchester, from a Neolithic farmstead to a 1970s nightclub; and a co-authored volume ‘Farmers and Weavers: archaeological investigations at Kingsway Business Park and Cutacre Country Park, Greater Manchester’, published by Oxford Archaeology North at the beginning of 2021 in the teeth of the COVID pandemic.

 Industrial Archaeology Gazetteers: